chiraggmodi/tautala-gutenberg-testimonials-slider/readme.txt

 Firstly make sure that you have the Gutenberg plugin installed.

 1. Install the tautala plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
-1. Activate the tautala plugin through the 'Plugins' screen in WordPress
+1. Activate the Tautala plugin through the 'Plugins' screen in WordPress
-1. Get your Mailchimp API key and List ID: To do this login to mailchimp and [follow these steps] (https://medium.com/@arcomito/grabbing-your-mailchimp-api-key-and-list-id-for-mailchimp-integration-22ef4b20792f)
-1. Add the tautala block to your editor, paste the API key/List ID into the block settings.
+1. Add the tautala block to your editor, and start adding testimonials.
-1. Your mailchimp signup form will now show in the editor, adjust the settings to see how it will look before publishing.

 == Frequently Asked Questions ==